pg1985/PushupSocial-Wordpress/readme.txt

 License: BSD 3-Clause
 License URI: https://github.com/PushupSocial/PushupSocial-Wordpress/blob/master/LICENSE

-Pushup Social is the easiest way to add a social network to your WordPress site.
+Pushup Social is the easiest way to add an online community to your WordPress site.
 Simply register a community and enter the ID on the settings page.

 == Description ==